 Dolores has landscaped for private clients, maintained one client's small orchid collection, and keeps 30 houseplants.

 Many factors influence the type of container that is best for a houseplant.
-Consider the size of the plant, type of plant, weight of the container, drainage, style, and expense.
+Consider:

 Bringing Home a New Houseplant

 When you bring home a new plant, it's best to leave it in the nursery pot for a week or two.
 Face it, plants are not built for movement.
 In nature, they stay in one spot for all of their lives.
 They react to any change and the change in environment is enough stress.
 Allow the plant to get used to its new digs before subjecting it to the stress of repotting.
 However, if the plant is root bound or roots protrude from the bottom of the pot, go ahead and repot.